50 Most Romantic Places in the United States

 South Dakota — Black Hills Wild Horse Sanctuary

 If you love something, set it free.
-The Black Hills Wild Horse Sanctuary is a beautiful display of Americana at its finest—rocky canyons, grassy plains and hundreds of wild mustangs charging through.
-The sanctuary offers tours of the land, in addition to overnight stays in cabins where guests wake up to the sounds of charging hooves in the morning.
+The Black Hills Wild Horse Sanctuary is a beautiful display of Americana at its finest—rocky canyons, grassy plains, and hundreds of wild mustangs charging through.

 Tennessee — Clingman’s Dome

 If love is raising you higher, head to the highest point in all of Tennessee.
 At 6,643 feet, Clingman’s Dome is one of the most spectacular viewpoints in the Great Smoky Mountains.
-On clear days, it’s possible to see up to 100 miles from a full 360° from the structure.
+On clear days, it’s possible to see up to 100 miles from the structure.

 Texas — Lovers’ Leap in Cameron Park

-Star-crossed lovers can find solace at this beautiful—and allegedly tragic—point in Cameron Park.
-According to local legend, two lovers who could not be together (some say they were from rival Native American tribes) chose this dramatic cliffs’ edge as the location for their suicide.
+Star-crossed lovers can find solace at this beautiful — and allegedly tragic — point in Cameron Park.
+According to local legend, two lovers who could not be together chose this dramatic cliffs’ edge as the location for their suicides.
 The morbid ending has the lovers wrapped in each other’s embrace at the bottom of the fall.
 Today there’s a fence around the edge of the cliff, so lovers can safely enjoy the scenic views.

 Utah — Delicate Arch